Nick-Sullivan/Nick-Sullivan.github.io/docs/projects/02phd.md

 <link rel="stylesheet" href="../css/images.css">

-My Ph.D. was completed at the [University of Adelaide] in 2019.
+My Ph.D. on Task Allocation and Collaborative Localisation in Multi-Robot Systems was completed at the [University of Adelaide] in 2019.

 <a href="../assets/pdf/phd.pdf" download="nick-sullivan">You can download it here.</a>

 In short, it introduced new methods in the overlap of task allocation and collaborative localisation.
 Task allocation is the decision making of how to allocate agents to multiple jobs, and collaborative localisation is a sensor fusion technique to allow multiple agents to improve their understanding of their location and orientation.

-We developed a highly scalable path planning algorithm that ensures agents stay near one another:
+I developed a highly scalable path planning algorithm that ensures agents stay near one another, and applied it to autonomous vehicles with differing sensing capabilities:

 <div class="gallery">
     <img src="../assets/images/phd03.png"/>